 This year we are hosting Thanksgiving at our house and I’m really excited.
 Hosting friends and family is something I love to do.
-These buffet table food signs are a great way to let everyone know the name of each dish.
+These buffet table food signs I created are a great way to let everyone know the name of each dish.

 We are a big family who loves casual dining.
-This means no fancy table settings but paper plates instead.
+This means most meals are no fancy table settings but buffet style dining instead.
 I love a beautiful table setting and I do set it up for a few dinners for just the four of us but for a crowd this big I always go casual.

 Twine would have been nice too if you want to make it into a bow and have it show.
-I didn’t necessarily want mine to show so I just used yarn I already had.
+I didn’t necessarily want mine to show so I used yarn I already had.
 Be sure to tie it in the middle of the leg in order for the rosemary not to be too top heavy.

 After I tied the knot I snipped off the longer strings with scissors.
 Once I placed the canvas on the easel the yarn would be hidden.

 I hope you all know how thankful I am for you and the support you show me here in the little space of the internet.
-I hope you have a great week!

 YAY, I’m glad you were inspired!